Silfaz/digitalgarden/content/projects/fermentation/UFO_peaches.md

 After 1-2 weeks in the fridge, the peaches have softened even more and disintegrated a bit, but also acidity has increased.
 They don't taste salty any more, but more fizzy, fruity and sour. quite a lot of kahm yeast growth on the top during fridge storage, but no bad smell or taste.

-Maybe add it to fermented chili peppers to make a hot sauce? [[Fermented hot sauce]]
+Maybe add it to fermented chili peppers to make a hot sauce?
+[Fermented hot sauce](Fermented%20hot%20sauce) --> It was really good to add to the hot sauce!
+Gave it a nice fruity tone.

 ![](projects/attachments/Peaches%2002.jpeg)